 If a co-op has concerns about specific components other than the envelope (e.g. plumbing or balconies), those concerns can often be addressed with targeted investigations.
 Sometimes these can be combined with a BCA or BECA for greater cost savings.

-Co-ops are often also interested in unit inspections.
-Engineers can carry out inspections of every unit in a co-op, but most co-ops prefer to obtain detailed unit data using management company services.
+Engineers can carry out inspections of every unit in a co-op, but most co-ops prefer to obtain detailed unit data using the services of management companies.